compareit4mehub/yalla-challenge/README.md

 ## Instructions

-- Clone the repository mentioned
+- Fork the repository mentioned
-- Create your new feature branch, when naming the branch, use the naming convention `yourfirstname-yourlastname`
+- Create the new feature on your fork
 - Raise a pull request once done
+- IMPORTANT - For the PR, use the naming convention `yourfirstname-yourlastname`